 - Absorbable fixation device placed inconspicuously at the temple

-You may be told to keep your head elevated for two to three days following surgery to keep the swelling down.
+You may receive instructions to keep your head elevated for two to three days following surgery to keep the swelling down.
 Swelling may also affect the cheeks and eyes — however, this should begin to disappear in a week or so.
 The immediate post-operative experience for a patient who has had a classic forehead lift may differ significantly from a patient who had the procedure performed endoscopically.

-Getting back to normal
+Getting Back to Normal

 Most of the visible signs of surgery should fade completely within about three weeks.
-Minor swelling and bruising can be concealed with special camouflage makeup.
+You can conceal minor swelling and bruising with special camouflage makeup.
 You may feel a bit tired and let down at first, but your energy level will increase as you begin to look and feel better.

-Most patients are pleased with the results of a forehead lift, no matter which surgical method was used.
+Most patients are pleased with the results of a forehead lift, no matter which method their surgeon used.
 Often, patients don’t realize how much their sagging forehead contributed to the signs of aging until they see how much younger and more rested they appear after the lift.
 Although a forehead lift does not stop the clock, it can minimize the appearance of aging for years.
 As time passes, you may want to repeat the procedure.

 Some of your hair around the incision may fall out and may temporarily be a bit thinner.
 Normal growth will usually resume within a few weeks or months.
 Permanent hair loss is rare.

-Endoscopic forehead lift patients may experience some numbness, incision discomfort and mild swelling.
+Endoscopic forehead lift patients may experience some numbness, incision discomfort, and mild swelling.